-2.1.1.
-Preliminary Scan of Vaccine Schedules
+2.1.1 Preliminary Scan of Vaccine Schedules

 To address this knowledge gap, a mixed-methods study was conducted with the first phase being desk research to gather data in each of the five selected countries (Canada, France, Germany, the UK and Australia) of NITAG recommendations which have/have not been implemented, vaccinator gateways (e.g., pharmacist, public health nurses, and mobile clinics) and vaccine schedules tailored for specific populations (e.g., older people as they are defined in the country and vulnerable populations).
-Information was gathered from publicly available government immunization schedules and supplemented as necessary by independent experts in instances where recent changes to immunization schedules were made but not yet reflected in government/public health information portals.
-Additionally, experts were consulted to address any gaps in publicly available information, most significantly information as it related to the cost of vaccines recommended by NITAGs but not publicly funded.
+Information was gathered from publicly available government immunization schedules and supplemented as necessary by independent experts in instances where recent changes to immunization schedules were made but not yet reflected in government/public health information, most significantly information as it related to the cost of vaccines recommended by NITAGs but not publicly funded.